Changes in Qualification LPs and Foreign Legal Forms

 • Symmetrical approach: If, based on the circumstances, the foreign legal entity is deemed to be effectively located outside the Netherlands, the classification will follow the jurisdiction where the entity is located.

-Both approaches apply in situations where a Dutch legal entity has an interest in a foreign legal entity and when a foreign legal entity has an interest in a Dutch legal entity.
+Both approaches apply in situations where a Dutch legal entity has an interest in a foreign legal entity and when a foreign legal entity or person has an interest in a Dutch legal entity.

 As an annex to the Decree, a list of foreign legal forms is included that are and are not comparable to a Dutch legal form.
-In principle, this list is leading, but it does contain a reservation for a relevant change in the foreign law of a state that governs the legal form compared to the time of classification.
-The Decree currently in force is indicative only.
+However, this list is indicative only.

 Relationship with ATAD2